-Credit unions operate in a highly regulated environment and the primary regulator is the Credit Union Deposit Guarantee Corporation (the Corporation).
+Credit unions operate in a highly regulated environment and the primary regulator is Credit Union Deposit Guarantee Corporation (the Corporation).
 The Corporation sets regulatory guidelines to which all Saskatchewan credit unions must adhere.
-In order to assess capital adequacy, the Corporation models standards adopted by financial institutions around the world, including Canadian banks.
+To assess capital adequacy, the Corporation models standards adopted by financial institutions around the world, including Canadian banks.
 These standards are evolving and promote the importance of ensuring a strong banking sector to withstand financial crisis.

-The board of directors and Executive Management believe in maintaining a strong capital position.
-We have a Capital Management Framework and annually assess our capital adequacy through a formal assessment process in accordance with the regulatory expectations that is reviewed and approved by the board of directors.
+The Board of Directors and Executive Management believe in maintaining a strong capital position.
+We have a Capital Management Framework and annually assess our capital adequacy through a formal assessment process in accordance with the regulatory expectations that is reviewed and approved by the Board of Directors.
 The goal of capital management is to achieve and exceed regulatory minimums, maintain an optimal level of capital, meet operational requirements, absorb unexpected losses, implement long term strategic plans, and signal financial strength.

 As our capital is comprised of our retained earnings, Prairie Centre Credit Union relies on profitability to grow its capital position.
-The credit union retains its annual earnings in order to meet the capital requirements and maintain our independence.
-As the graph reveals, our retained earnings have been growing steadily, and at the end of 2019, capital grew to \$72.4 million.
+The credit union retains its annual earnings to meet the capital requirements and maintain our independence.
+As the graph reveals, our retained earnings have been growing steadily, and at the end of 2020 are at \$75.7 million.